mah0x211/lua-process/README.md

 **Returns**

-1.  errno: dependent on a system.
+1.  errstr: dependent on a system.

 ### fork()